Role Of The Lawyer In A Real Estate Purchase In Ontario

 Mortgage Life Insurance has obvious benefits – it may be a great relief to you or your dependents if your mortgage is repaid following your death or the death of a co-mortgagor.
 However, it would help if you compared premium rates charged by your insurance broker for ordinary term insurance before deciding whether to take the mortgage lender’s group insurance plan.

 Adjustments.
 Your purchase price is “subject to the usual adjustments,” which you should review with your Realtor and lawyer to avoid surprises.
 Examples are fuel oil and prepaid municipal taxes.
-It would help if you also were alert for additional closing costs, such as a Mortgage Insurance premium.
+It would help if you were alert for additional closing costs, such as a Mortgage Insurance premium.

 Agreement of Purchase and Sale.
 This is the offer to purchase document in your transaction, prepared by your Realtor in the form of a Purchaser’s Offer.
 It may pass back and forth between the parties as counter-offers; once it has been signed in identical form by the vendor and purchaser is a contract binding upon them both.

 Disbursements.
 These are your transaction expenses over and above legal fees, including the Title Insurance premium, the cost of a title search, government charges to register documents, Land Transfer Tax, HST, courier charges, and the like.
-These charges are incurred by your lawyer and usually payable by you on the closing date.
+These charges are incurred by your lawyer and are usually payable by you on the closing date.

 Title Insurance.
 Your lawyer arranges title Insurance through the Lawyer’s Professional Indemnity Company.
-The purpose of Title Insurance is to give you insurance protection for title defects that your lawyer might have missed and for any other defect that would not typically be revealed by a title search, such as a survey problem or a technical violation of a zoning by-law.
+Title Insurance aims to give you insurance protection for title defects that your lawyer might have missed and for any other defect that would not typically be revealed by a title search, such as a survey problem or a technical violation of a zoning by-law.
 You pay a one-time premium on closing, and your lawyer can explain to you how this represents a cost-saving as a result of other disbursements avoided.

-I have always said that the purchase or sale is the easy part; it’s the follow up with details that separate a top-notch Realtor and the masses!
+I have always said that the purchase or sale is the easy part; it’s the follow-up with details that separate a top-notch Realtor and the masses!